-Damages in most car accident claims are similar to those seen in personal injury claims.
+Damages in most car accident claims are similar to those seen in Salt Lake City personal injury lawyers claims.
 However, claimants can secure additional types of compensation that are unavailable in injury claims.
 Plaintiffs filing a claim after the death of a loved one can be eligible for several damages including;

 When fatal car accidents happen, they can send a family reeling from an unexpected death of a loved one.
 In these difficult times, surviving family members need reliable legal counsel who can handle the legal issues so they can grieve in peace.
 The Fielding Law team knows how difficult fatal car accident cases are for surviving families, and we go to great lengths to ensure our clients’ comfort and success.

 Contact Fielding Law’s Salt Lake City car accident Attorneys to schedule a case evaluation for your fatal car accident claim.
 We offer contingency fee pricing, so claimants do not need to worry about paying legal fees if they do not succeed in their cases.
 We’ll review the details of your claim and let you know what to expect.